Header Image

 Moderators: Dr. Sean Dukelow and Dr. Numa Dancause

-Description: Dr. Dale Corbett has been a leader in the stroke community for over 40 years, pioneering novel forms of stroke rehabilitation, including the optimal dose of exercise and other therapeutics to enhance neuroplasticity.
+Description: Dr. Dale Corbett has been a leader in the stroke community for 35 years, pioneering novel forms of stroke rehabilitation, including the optimal dose of exercise and other therapeutics to enhance neuroplasticity.
 In this inaugural Dale Corbett Translational Lectureship, Dr. Corbett will highlight key accomplishments from his distinguished career as a researcher in stroke recovery and leader of national recovery organizations.

 Moderator: Dr. Marta Rubiera

 Description: The development of artificial intelligence (AI) technologies is rapidly transforming medical practice.
 However, the speed of advancements raises the question of whether AI is ready for stroke imaging diagnostics.
 In this session, Drs.
-Molina and Goyal will present arguments about the readiness of AI for stroke diagnostics, offering opposing views on this critical issue.
+MacIntosh and Goyal will present arguments about the readiness of AI for stroke diagnostics, offering opposing views on this critical issue.

 The Welcome Reception for the Canadian Stroke Congress is designed to foster connections and celebrate achievements in the field of stroke research and care.
 Delegates, speakers, distinguished award winners, trainees, and people with lived experience gather in a warm, inviting atmosphere, providing ample opportunities for networking and sharing insights.
 Attendees can enjoy meaningful conversations, make valuable professional connections and exchange ideas with leaders and peers in stroke research.